 Now streaming on:

-The movie follows a resilient, resourceful high school senior named Ruth (Jessica Barden) whose family struggles to survive in a dying industrial community in Ohio.
-Ruth is torn between leaving town to take her chances at college or staying behind out of a sense of responsibility to her big brother Blaze (Gus Halper) and her mother Rhonda (Pamela Adlon), a drug addict who's drying out in county jail.
-All the characters are vividly etched and have a understated, wire-tough realness that has become rare in American cinema.
+The movie follows a resilient, resourceful high school senior named Ruth (Jessica Barden).
+Her family is struggling to survive in a dying industrial community in Ohio.
+She's torn between leaving town to take her chances at college or staying behind to help her big brother Blaze (Gus Halper) and her mother Rhonda (Pamela Adlon), a drug addict who's drying out in county jail.
+All of the characters are vividly etched and have a wire-tough realness that has become rare in American cinema.

 That's never the case with "Holler."
 Watching the film, you have no way of knowing what details are drawn from life and what's made up, but it all feels not merely as if it could happen, but as if it did happen.
 And you can tell that it was dramatized by a person who is used to seeing beauty in places that we're told aren't beautiful, and looking for inner peace while living a life that could grind even a strong person down.